Sustainability Direction Performance Indicators (SDPIs)

 Core Business(Rx, Rx+)

-Number of patients treated with Astellas products*8patients159.5 million+
+Number of patients treated with Astellas products*8patients

 (Cumulative total since 1994)

-Number of commercialization of Rx+ programsprograms0
+Number of commercialization of Rx+ programsprograms00

 Enhancing the availability of Astellas products

-Number of countries with various access programscountries61+
+Number of countries with various access programscountries61+68

 Supporting third-party Access to Health programs

-Lives impacted through access to healthcare programs by Astellas
+Lives impacted through access to healthcare programs by Astellas (Cumulative total since FY2021, Excluding foundation support)people

 31,500